regnarg/bc/text/changedet.md

-When desiring to access the *content* of inodes (e.g. read/write a file or list a directory), you must first *open* the inode with an `open`(*path*, *flags*) syscall. `open` resolves *path* into an inode and creates an \D{open file description} (OFD, `struct file`) structure in the kernel, which holds information about the open file like the current seek poisition or whether it was opened read only.
+When desiring to access the *content* of inodes (e.g. read/write a file or list a directory), you must first *open* the inode with an `open`(*path*, *flags*) syscall. `open` resolves *path* into an inode and creates an \D{open file description} (OFD, `struct file`) structure in the kernel, which holds information about the open file like the current seek position or whether it was opened read only.
 The OFD is tied to the *inode* so that it points always to the same inode even if the file is renamed or unlinked while it is opened.

 The application
-gets returned a \D{file descriptor} that is used to refer to the OFD in all subsequent operations on the opened file.
+gets returned a \D{file descriptor}, a small integer that is used to refer to the OFD in all subsequent operations on the opened file.
 The most common operations are `read`, `write` and `close`, with the obvious meanings, and `fstat`, which does a `lstat` on the file's inode without any path resolution.